Carlos Moncrief

 Carlos Antwan Moncrief (born November 3, 1988) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the San Francisco Giants.

 Early life and family

 Carlos Antwan Moncrief was born in Jackson, Mississippi.
 His father, Homer, was drafted as a pitcher by the Detroit Tigers in the 1980 amateur draft; Homer advanced to Double-A in 1982 but was released two years later.
 He later played in an over-30 league.

 Career

 Cleveland Indians

 Moncrief attended Hillcrest Christian School in Jackson, MS and Chipola Junior College.
 The Cleveland Indians selected him in the 14th round of the 2008 Major League Baseball draft as a pitcher.
 After he struggled in 2008 and 2009, Moncrief transitioned into an outfielder.

 San Francisco Giants

-He signed with the Giants organization as a free agent in 2016.
-He played for the Richmond Flying Squirrels of the Class AA Eastern League.
+On November 14, 2015, Moncrief signed a minor league contract with the San Francisco Giants.
+He played for the Richmond Flying Squirrels of the Double–A Eastern League in 2016, hitting .261/.372/.409 with five home runs and 22 RBI over 72 appearances.
+Moncrief elected free agency following the season on November 7, 2016.

-The Giants promoted Moncrief to the major leagues on July 26, 2017.
-He made his MLB debut on July 29, 2017, drawing a walk in his first plate appearance, which came against Los Angeles Dodgers reliever Luis Avilán.
-On July 31, 2017, Moncrief recorded his first career hit against the Oakland Athletics in the fourth inning.
+Moncrief re–signed with the Giants organization on a new minor league contract on November 13, 2016.
+On July 26, 2017, the Giants selected Moncrief to the 40-man roster and promoted him to the major leagues for the first time.
+He made his MLB debut on July 29, drawing a walk in his first plate appearance, which came against Los Angeles Dodgers reliever Luis Avilán.
+On July 31, Moncrief recorded his first career hit against the Oakland Athletics in the fourth inning.
+He played in 28 games during his rookie campaign, batting .211/.256/.237 with five RBI.